ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 npm test
 ```

-## Conclusion

 Mocha and Chai are a very user friendly testing framework and assertion library.
-We have only scratched the surface of what we can do with these libraries.
-We have only written a test for a simple route but our fondational learnings can be taken away and be applied to large applications.
+We have only scratched the surface of what we can do with these libraries, but our foundational learnings can be taken away and be applied to large applications.